 Instructions for applicants:

-Please read the eligibility requirements carefully prior to submitting an application, in order to ensure you qualify as a candidate.
+Please read the eligibility requirements carefully prior to submitting an application.
+This is the first step in the evaluation process in order to ensure you qualify as a candidate.

 Instructions for proof of enrollment: